wcarmon/docs/rdbms/no-stored-procs.md

 -----------------------------
-# TODO: organize these
+TODO: organize these:
-1. cannot scale processing & data independently (hard coded)
+1. Cannot scale processing & data independently (hard coded)
    1. compare with KafkaStreams which run with the Consumer
-1. no code reviews
+1. No code reviews
-1. no security scanning tools
-1. no streaming
+1. No streaming
-1. relatively immature logging features
-1. no granular lock support
+1. No granular lock support
+1. No security scanning tools
-1. cannot use machine learning
+1. No machine learning
+1. Relatively immature logging features
+1. TODO: use sequential numbers so people can reference